omeka/classic-enduser/docs/Admin/Settings/Security_Settings.md

 ![Arrow pointing to Security sub tab in Settings](/doc_files/Securitynav2.png)

-Security settings enable you to determine the file formats and html markup allowed on your Omeka site and to set Captcha controls to protect your site from automated spam.
+Security settings enable you to determine the file formats and html markup allowed on your Omeka Classic site and to set Captcha controls to protect your site from automated spam.

 The Security Settings page is divided into three sections: File Validation, Captcha, and HTML Filtering.

 File Validation
 -------------------------------
-This section sets the rules for the files which can be uploaded to the Omeka site.
+This section sets the rules for the files which can be uploaded to the Omeka Classic site.

 ![File validation section, all fields](/doc_files/securityFile.png)